airbnb/streamalert/docs/source/getting-started.rst

 .. code-block:: bash

-  ./manage.py terraform init
+  ./manage.py init

 There will be multiple Terraform prompts, type "yes" at each one to continue.

-.. note:: You only need to ``./manage.py terraform init`` once for any given StreamAlert deployment, although it is safe to run again if necessary.
+.. note:: You only need to ``./manage.py init`` once for any given StreamAlert deployment, although it is safe to run again if necessary.

 3. At this point, StreamAlert is up and running!
 You can, for example, see the S3 buckets